Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             to compare whole genome, please don't use this function (Default).
 The default is comparing whole genome.
+      --parallels PARALLELS, -c PARALLELS
-      --core CORE, -c CORE  Paralle runs for optimization.
+                            Paralle runs for optimization.
 Default is 4.
       --program PROGRAM, -t PROGRAM
                             The feature for optimization.
 Please assign "TSS" or "Processint_site".
 Default is TSS.
-      --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
+      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
                             This value is the minimal number of replicates that a TSS has to be detected.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
 If different
-                            --replicate_match values need to be assigned to different conditions, please use comma to separate them.
-For example, 1_2,2_2,3_3.
+                            --replicate_match values need to be assigned to different conditions, please use space to separate them.
+For example, 1_2 2_ 3_3.
 It means that --replicate_match is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replcate_match is
                             3. For assigning the same --replicate_match to all